 Cite this asCalvo Sanz J, Guirao Cano LL, Samitier Pastor B, Diaz Vela MA, Rodriguez Salés V, et al. (2022) Applicability of immersive virtual reality for training with the myoelectric prosthesis in upper extremity amputated patients: “A clinical case report”.
 J Nov Physiother Phys Rehabil 9(2): 017-018.
 DOI: 10.17352/2455-5487.000097

-Copyright© 2022 Sanz JC, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright© 2022 Calvo Sanz J, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 The integration of Virtual Reality (VR) in the rehabilitation process of the upper extremity amputee patient reinforces motor learning, facilitates the incorporation of the prosthesis in the body scheme, and normalizes global gesturing.
 Real-time biofeedback in scenes and games with motor actions also related to Activities of Daily Living (ADLs), allows the patient to perform a motor gesture with motivating objectives that allow the execution of actions and assess their performance.

 The main objective was to favor the obtainment of gestures and prosthetic control through VR for their incorporation into functional patterns in ADLs in an amputee patient who uses a myoelectric prosthesis (PM).